rtate2/stelligent-u/06-auto-scaling/README.md

 _What config info or resources did you have to create explicitly that Amazon created for you when launching an ASG from an existing instance?_
+I had to explicity create a launch configuration and associates it with the Auto Scaling Group.

 #### Lab 6.1.3: Launch Config Changes